D04: The Role of a Lietime

 GOOD_E: It's just pleasant.

-OVERTHINKING WRITER: Is there a song?
+OVERTHINKING WRITER: Is there a s-s-song?

 GOOD_E: Yeah, there could also be a song.
 I mean, there's no wrong ideas.
 There's just morally wrong ideas.